I’ve always loved to draw

-When starting a new piece I rarely have any theme or goal or message in mind.
+I rarely have any theme or goal or message in mind.
 I give in to my whims, which I’ve learned not to question.
-It can be a shape, a colour, a memory, or an idea — it doesn’t matter.
+It can be a shape, a colour, a memory, or an idea — it doesn’t matter to me.

-For me, thinking can be a trap; the opposite of starting or doing.
+For me, thinking is the opposite of doing and over-thinking is a trap.
 I’ll figure out what a piece means (if anything) after I’ve done it.
 Maybe it will only have meaning as part of a body of work.
-Maybe it won’t mean anything at all.
+Maybe it won’t mean anything.

 I’m happy to leave deciding what things mean to someone smarter.